mahesh0414/automatin-aws-with-python/README.md

-# automatin-aws-with-python
+# Automatin AWS with Python
-Repository for automating AWS with python course
+Repository for the A Cloud Guru *Automating AWS with python course*